From June–November 2020, the AFWI convened a community of practice comprising six organizations in Alberta and two in London, England. The intent…

 Who We Are

 The AFWI is an initiative of the Palix Foundation.
-We operate under the guidance of an expert advisory panel and in collaboration with cross-disciplinary partners.
+We operate and develop resources under the expert oversight of a cross-disciplinary group of advisors who comprise the AFWI Advisory Council and the Curriculum Committee.

 Brain Story Feedback Report